dainst/idai-field/config/README.md

 * test -> the db gets cleared on every reload
 * production -> for production use

-### targetPlatform

-* desktop -> for running as electron packaged app, includes menus to access certain features not available when option is not active
-* (OMIT PARAM) -> suitable for viewing in browser, also suitable for e2e testing

 ### backend

 If the backend property is set, syncing unsynced